Understanding Distressed Properties in Connecticut

 - Negotiation Tactics: Be ready to discuss terms and conditions that work for both you and the buyer.

-- Contract Management: Handle all legal parts of the transaction carefully.
+- Contract Management: Pay close attention to all the legal parts of the deal.

 - Closing Process: Make the closing smooth by working with all parties involved to finalize the deal.